Links on Android Authority may earn us a commission. Learn more.

 Transfer WhatsApp to a new iPhone

-Since there is only one possible method for an iPhone, it simplifies matters greatly.
+Since there is only one possible method for an iPhone, it simplifies matters considerably.
 Once you are sure your backup has been completed on the old phone, uninstall WhatsApp, and go through the reinstallation process on the new phone, as we outlined in the Android section above.

 The difference comes when it’s time to restore the backup.
 Instead of Google Drive, your new WhatsApp installation will detect your iCloud backup instead (remember to log into your iCloud account first on your iPhone).
 Select the iCloud backup and wait for it to restore your messaging history, media, contacts, the whole lot.